 Each member of the TRT plays a defined role and adheres to a clear policy for how to operate when a member is unavailable during an incident.
 Communication among members of the TRT with the employee population is critically important.
 The purpose of the TRT should be heavily promoted to employees, as well as how and when to contact the TRT.
 Employers should develop a mechanism for receiving information anonymously.
 In some cases, calls and emails related to a threat are handled by a third party to further ensure anonymity.

 It is impossible to completely eliminate the threat of violence.
 However, there are strategies that—when implemented by employers—can substantially minimize or mitigate the risk of violent incidents at their workplace.

-Daven Morrison, MD, is the current president of the Academy of Organizational and Occupational Psychiatry and can be reached at [email protected].
+Daven Morrison, MD, is the current president of the Academy of Organizational and Occupational Psychiatry.
 He has served as an executive consultant to private industry organizations, including Accenture, BP, Bank of America, Conseco, Food Lion, Hospira, and Motorola, as well as local municipalities served by city managers.